theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

       experience our clients have had.
 Curious to see what our past partners have said about us?
 Check out this excerpt from our most recent review:&nbsp;

-    single_image:
-    quote: >-
-      “I appreciate their personal service.
+      *“I appreciate their personal service.
 The O Group has the ability to offer big brand agency work despite having a smaller size.
 They aren’t as costly as larger providers, but the service quality is the same.
 They’ve been in this business for a long time, so they have most of the details smoothed out.
-The O Group has been spot-on, even with challenges such as ours… They are meticulous, organized, and easy to work with.
-We’ve set launch dates and they’ve stayed close to the schedule.
-Considering that we are a startup company, we’ve had to start and stop the work, and they’ve been flexible during these times.
-The O Group is very much a part of the team.
+The O Group has been spot-on, even with challenges such as ours…** They are meticulous, organized, and easy to work with.&nbsp; We’ve set launch dates and they’ve stayed close to the schedule.
+Considering that we are a startup company, we’ve had to start and stop the work, and they’ve been flexible during these times.**The O Group is very much a part of the team.
 Although we have a client relationship, it has evolved a lot.”
-Alexandria Leibowitz, Botage Beauty
+Alexandria Leibowitz, Botage Beauty*
+    single_image:
+    quote:
     video:
       video_id:
       video_width:
       video_height:
   - text_markdown: >-
-      We could not be more thrilled about being included in Clutch’s press release, and we know it would not be possible without the great partners we collaborate with everyday.
+      We could not be more thrilled about being included in Clutch’s agency reviw, and we know it would not be possible without the great partners we collaborate with everyday.
     single_image: /uploads/app-cloudcannon-6.jpg
     quote:
     video: